jaamanu/maths-magician/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Microverse Reviewers and support team §
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](./MIT.MD) licensed.